 Overview

 During their first two years in the 120-credit Bachelor of Arts in Theatre, students enroll in a core of courses that provide a solid foundation as they pursue excellence in their discipline.
-Upon admission to CSU and declaration of theatre as their major, students are directed into one of three concentrations: Performance, Design and Technology, or General Theatre.
-No matter which concentration is selected, students are equally prepared for graduate school or potential entry-level positions in the theatrical professions or creative industries.
+Then they focus their study in one of the areas of concentration.
+Upon admission to CSU and declaration of theatre as their major, students are directed into one of three concentrations: Performance, Design and Technology, or Theatre Studies (coming Fall 2024).
+No matter which concentration is selected, students receive comprehensive training, both on and off-stage, in our classrooms, rehearsal studios, as well as during theatrical productions.
+Or shows are produced by a company of student actors, directors, designers, and technicians.